Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Numerical Results

-The presence of Lorentz violation further modulates the internal structure of boson stars, as quantified by their compactness $C \equiv M_{99}/R_{99}$, where $R_{99}$ is the radius enclosing 99\% of the total mass $M_{99}$.
-Fig.~\ref{Fig_C_omega} shows that $C$ increases with $\ell$, implying that a positive $\ell$ suppresses the diffusive capacity of the bosonic matter, leading to a more concentrated configuration.
-Conversely, a negative $\ell$ enhances the outward diffusion of the scalar field, thereby weakening gravitational binding.
-Moreover, the maximum compactness reaches $C \sim 0.1$, a value comparable to that of typical neutron stars ($C_{\mathrm{NS}} \sim 0.2$) yet significantly lower than the black hole threshold ($C_{\mathrm{BH}} = 0.5$).
+The presence of Lorentz violation significantly modulates the compactness of boson stars, defined as $C \equiv M_{99}/R_{99}$, where $R_{99}$ denotes the radius enclosing 99\% of the total mass, and $M_{99}$ is the mass enclosed within that radius.
+Fig.~\ref{Fig_C_omega} illustrates the relationship between $C$ and the frequency $\omega$, while Fig.~\ref{Fig_C_l} explicitly demonstrates the dependence of $C$ on the Lorentz-violating parameter $\ell$.
+It is evident that $C$ increases monotonically as $\ell$ varies from negative to positive values.
+This trend implies that a positive $\ell$ suppresses the spatial dispersion of the scalar field, favoring a more concentrated configuration.
+Conversely, a negative $\ell$ enhances the outward delocalization of the scalar field, thereby weakening the gravitational binding of the system.

+As illustrated in Fig.~\ref{Fig_C_l}, positive values of the Lorentz-violating parameter $\ell$ significantly enhance the compactness $C$.
+Specifically, for $\omega=0.8$, the compactness attains $C \approx 0.16$, a value that approaches the typical regime of neutron stars ($C \approx 0.2$).
+Nevertheless, the enhanced compactness remains markedly lower than the event horizon limit of black holes ($C_{\mathrm{BH}} \approx 0.5$) or the light ring limit of the ultra-compact thin-shell boson stars ($C > 1/3$) \cite{Cardoso2019,Cardoso2022,Collodel2022,Mazur2023}.
+This implies that although Lorentz violation promotes a more concentrated configuration, its impact on increasing compactness is relatively moderate.

+The decrease in compactness for negative $\ell$ reflects a repulsive effect, providing a point of reference to the well-known repulsive quartic self-interaction ($\lambda|\Phi|^4, \lambda > 0$).
+However, these two mechanisms lead to opposite outcomes.
+Unlike the quartic model, where repulsion increases mass capacity and peak compactness \cite{Colpi1986}, the repulsion in Bumblebee gravity weakens gravitational binding and lowers the star's concentration.
+This difference arises because Lorentz violation acts as a geometric modification of the gravitational sector, rather than a scalar field self-coupling.